zabertech/zaber-examples/examples/util_matlab_compiler/README.md

-# Packaging ZML with MATLAB Compiler
+# Packaging Zaber Motion Library with MATLAB Compiler

 *By Colby Sparks*